Voter ID – The way you vote is changing

 You do not need to provide a reason for requesting a postal vote unless you are requesting it be sent to an address other than your registered address.

-If you have already been appointed as a proxy for another elector and you wish to receive your proxy vote by post you need to complete a slightly different form.
+If you have already been appointed as a proxy for another elector and you wish to receive your proxy vote by post you need to complete a slightly different paper form, please contact us for this.

 What is a proxy vote?